 The SMART acronym is a popular framework for goal-setting:

 “For example, we have a goal to help build brand awareness of our company ProStrategix Consulting.
-One of the long-term strategies is to use LinkedIn to help boost our brand awareness with a professional audience.”
+One of the long-term strategies is to use LinkedIn to boost our brand awareness with a professional audience.”

 Bill Sebald says that Greenlane also follows the SMART framework because “making sure your goals pass these qualifiers gives them a realistic chance of being hit.
 From there, it’s simply a matter of checking in often and executing your milestones effectively.”